 The burden of disease, whether physical or mental, is often calculated as years lived with disability or (YLDs) and is calculated by multiplying the prevalence of a disorder by the short or long-term loss of health associated with that disability (the disability weight).
 In 2017, mental disorders ranked has the second most common cause of years lived with a disability in England, with depression and anxiety being the most common conditions making up most mental health cases.
 Roughly 1 in 4 people are living with poor mental health, and poor mental health is most prevalent in the working-age population, as revealed in the ‘Advancing our health: prevention in the 2020s’ report presented by the Parliamentary Under-Secretary of State for Public Health and Primary Care.

 Statistics consistently show that poor health, in general, has a broader impact on society.
 Mental health issues at work cost the UK economy between £74 billion and £99 billion per year.
-According to the Health and Safety Executive, in the UK, around 15.4 million working days each year are lost to stress, depression or anxiety, accounting for 57% of all absences.
+According to the Health and Safety Executive, in the UK, 12.8 million working days lost due to work-related stress, depression or anxiety in 2018/19.

 It is widely accepted today that being ‘healthy’ is a reflection of both physical and mental health.
 But only since 2012 has the NHS changed its approach to a more holistic method, assessing patients as a ‘whole person’, considering both their mental and physical health.

 Before the pandemic the NHS was under significant demand and as a consequence GPs weren’t always able to offer the right time and support to their patients.
 The long wait times to see a GP and the need to take time off work to attend a consultation may also discourage people from seeking advice.
 The pandemic has only added to this pressure.

 New service: Emotional Wellbeing Support Line